In-patient luxury rehab center in Thailand

 The main component of the diagnostic process is a psychological evaluation.
 Doctors diagnose this form of impulse control disorder if a patient meets the criteria from DSM-5.

-Pathological gambling affects a person in many ways, primarily through stress, frustration, chasing losses, and lying about the extent of the problem.
-Gamblers tend to feel like they’re about to start their winning streak and when it doesn’t happen it can cause serious mental and emotional distress.
-Gambling is dangerous because it can lead to debt, relationship problems, and put one’s life in danger especially if a gambler owes money to dangerous individuals.
+Pathological gambling affects a person in several ways, primarily through stress, frustration, chasing losses, and lying about the extent of the problem.
+Gamblers tend to feel like they’re about to start their winning streak and when it doesn’t happen it causes serious mental and emotional distress.
+Gambling is dangerous because it leads to debt, relationship problems, and puts one’s life in danger especially if a gambler owes money to dangerous individuals.

 8. Pathological skin picking